Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 The LIKE

-some of a cursor to use as arguments.
-This next procedure has more arguments
+cursor to use as arguments.
+This next procedure has more arguments than just

 .
 The arguments will be x_